 Supervised Learning is as good as low hanging fruit in data science for businesses.
 The key question when dealing with ML classification is not whether a learning algorithm is superior to others, but under which conditions a particular method can definitely outperform others on a given problem.

 Supervised learning model makes predictions based on evidence in the presence of uncertainty.
-Some of the use cases for supervised learnings are depicted in below picture.
+Some of the use cases for supervised learnings are depicted in the below picture.

 Points to Note:

 All credits if any remains on the original contributor only.
-We have covered supervised machine learning where we make predictions from labeled historical data.
+We have covered supervised machine learning where we make predictions from labelled historical data.
 In the next upcoming post will talk about unsupervised machine learning.

 Books + Other readings Referred